 Parkinson’s disease is the second most common neurodegenrative disease which is characterized by the loss and degeneration of dopaminergic neurons (neurons involved in the secretion of dopamine).
 Mesenchymal stem cells, besides showing migration to the site of injury and having immunomodulatory and anti-inflammatory properties, have shown in recent studies have shown their capacity to protect and regenerate damaged dopaminergic neurons.
 The production of diffusible trophic factor produced by mesenchymal stem cells supports the activation of neurogenesis as well as the integration of new neurons in a functional network.
 A long term-clinical study has shown improvements in symptoms such as facial expression, gait, and freezing episodes.
 Additionally, the transplantation of adipose derived stem cells has shown an improvement in behaviors such as tremor and motility.

 Rheumatoid Arthritis (RA)

 Adipose derived stem cells have the potential to repair cartilage and joint tissue.
 Mesenchymal stem cells release immunosuppressive factors which help alleviate and avoid further progression of the disease.
-Besides having immune modulatory abilities, mesenchymal stem cell therapy allows for tissue repair on damaged caused by chronic inflammation.
-Mesenchymal stem cells also induce the production of T regulatory cells, immune cells, which are responsible to abolish autoimmune diseases.
-Recent studies suggest that patients achieve stable remission after stem cell treatment, due to the ‘resetting’ of the immune system.
+Besides having immune modulatory abilities, mesenchymal stem cell therapy allows for tissue repair on damage caused by chronic inflammation.
+Mesenchymal stem cells also induce the production of T regulatory cells, immune cells, which are responsible to regulate immune function.
+Recent studies suggest that patients achieve stable remission after stem cell therapy, due to the ‘resetting’ of the immune system.